salieri11/concord-bft/hermes/README.md

 # hermes
-Hermes is the repository for the VMware Athena project's testing framework.
+Hermes is the testing framework for VMW Blockchain.

 ## Goals:
 - Tests are run from the hermes project.